-GoPro Hero 10 Black vs Hero 9 Black: What's the difference? - Pocket-lint
+GoPro Hero 10 Black vs Hero 9 Black: What's the difference?

+GoPro has now released the Hero 11 Black, but its older flagships the Hero 9 and 10 are still widely available and offer better value than ever.
+Here's how they compare.

-(Pocket-lint) - GoPro has recently announced a new camera called the Hero 10 Black.
-It looks very much like the Hero 9 that came before it, but comes with a host of new features and capabilities.
+The GoPro Hero 10 Black looks very much like the Hero 9 that came before it but comes with a host of new features and capabilities.

 When the company announced the Hero 9 Black in 2020, it came with a whole new design, a second colour screen and lots of great features.
 So it was unlikely GoPro would rip it all up and start again with another entirely new design.
-However, its new GP2 processor has enabled much more powerful performance with higher frame rates and better low light performance.
+However, its new GP2 processor has enabled much more powerful performance with higher frame rates and better low-light performance.

-So what exactly has changed between the Hero 9 and Hero 10, and should you upgrade to the new model?
+So what exactly has changed between the Hero 9 and Hero 10, and should you upgrade to the newer model?
 Find out more below.

 Design